 Wire fencing is made from different materials, which makes each one suitable for different purposes.

-Aluminum fencing is lightweight and resistant to damage from rain and moisture.
-It’s also a good conductor of electricity and is sometimes used in the making of electric fencing as a result.
+Aluminum fencing is lightweight and resistant to damage from rain and other forms of moisture.
+An aluminum fence is also a good conductor of electricity.
+It is sometimes used in the making of electric fencing as a result.

-Steel wire is heavy, durable, and considered one of the best investments you can make in fencing.
-Costing more at the onset, stainless steel wire is naturally resistant to corrosion and is even suitable for saltwater applications.
-Stainless steel needs no galvanization and last longs than products that have been galvanized before weld or weave.
-This type of fencing is extremely strong and not prone to rust.
+Steel wire is heavy, durable, and considered to be one of the best investments you can make in fencing.
+Though it typically costs more at the onset than other types of wire, stainless steel wire is naturally resistant to corrosion.
+It is even suitable for saltwater applications.
+Stainless steel needs no galvanization, and last longer than products that have been galvanized before welding or weaving.
+This type of fencing is extremely strong and not prone to rust, either.

-Poly wire is used in the making of the electrified fence where visibility is needed.
-Brightly colored fiber strands are twisted with conductive wire which can then be electrified.
-Poly wire doesn’t rust, and it’s a better choice for the containment of valuable livestock such as horses.
-If an animal panics and becomes entangled in poly wire, there’s less chance for severe injury such as wounds.
+Poly wire is used in the making of the electrified fence where visibility is required.
+Brightly colored fiber strands are twisted with conductive wire, which can then be electrified.
+Poly wire doesn’t rust, and it’s an ideal choice for the containment of valuable livestock, like horses.
+If an animal panics and becomes entangled in poly wire, there’s less chance that severe injury or wounds will occur.

 Wire Fence Coating

 There are several materials used to coat wire fencing.
-Each has different applications.
-The wire that’s used to surround a landfill, for instance, doesn’t need to be as aesthetically appealing or as safe as the one used to enclose a playground or a backyard.
-Coatings are often the deciding factor in which type of fencing goes where.
+Each has different methods of application.
+The wire that is used to surround a landfill, for instance, doesn’t need to be as aesthetically appealing or as safe as one used to enclose a playground or backyard.

-Galvanized wire is one that has been treated with a protective coating, such as zinc.
-This makes it more resistant to rust and deterioration.
-A wire that is galvanized before it’s welded or woven to other strands of wire is called GBW or galvanized before weave.
-In the case of welded wire, the welding causes parts of the galvanization to be burned away, creating small areas where water or moisture can cause damage over time.
+Galvanized wire is a wire that has been treated with a protective coating, such as zinc.
+This coating makes the wire more resistant to rust and deterioration.
+A wire that is galvanized before it is welded or woven to other strands of wire is called GBW, galvanized before weave.
+In the case of welded wire, the welding causes parts of the galvanization to be burned away.
+This creates small areas where water or moisture can cause damage over time.

 GAW — galvanized after weld or weave

-A wire that has been galvanized after welding or weaving is much more indestructible.
-It may cost more at the onset, but it won’t require as much repair over time.
-GAW wire has been welded or woven before it’s dipped into a protective coating of zinc.
-There are no spots left uncovered and no spots burned away.
-GAW wire is more durable for outside applications where fencing will be exposed to extremes of weather.
+A wire that has been galvanized after welding or weaving is much more indestructible than wires galvanized before welding or weaving.
+Galvanized after weld or weave wire may cost more initially, but it also won’t require as much repair over time as GBW wire.
+GAW wire has been welded or woven before being dipped into a protective coating of zinc.
+This means there are no spots left uncovered by the zinc, and no spots of zinc are burned away.
+GAW wire is quite durable for outside applications where fencing will be exposed to weather extremes.

 VC — vinyl-coated welded or woven

 Vinyl-coated wire fencing comes standard in black or green.
-It is fencing to which a vinyl covering has been applied after welding or weaving.
-Vinyl-coated fence looks nice and lasts a long time because the wire is protected by galvanized coating and vinyl.
+This is a wire fence to which a vinyl covering has been applied after welding or weaving.
+A vinyl-coated fence looks pleasant and lasts a long time, due to the fact that the wire is protected by both galvanized coating and vinyl.
 This type of fencing is often installed around yards to contain pets, or around playgrounds and pools to protect children.
-It may also be used in the making of animal and lobster traps and as decorative panel inserts for deck railings.
+Vinyl coated wire fencing may also be used in the making of animal and lobster traps, or as decorative panel inserts for deck railings.

 Powder coat is a form of thick, powdered paint that’s often used to coat steel wire fencing.
-Resistant to UV rays, the powder coat helps protect fencing against moisture and corrosion.
+Resistant to UV rays, the powder coat helps protect the wire fencing against moisture and corrosion.

-E-coating, or electroplating, is sometimes layered beneath powder coat to help strengthen wire fencing against corrosion.
-To electroplate wire, it’s dipped into paint, and then electrically charged.
+E-coating, or electroplating, is sometimes layered beneath a powder coat to help strengthen wire fencing against corrosion.
+To electroplate wire, it must be dipped into paint, and then electrically charged.
 This creates a chemical reaction that helps strengthen the coating.

 Q: How do I know how much wire fencing I need to buy for my project?

-A: You can find fencing calculators online that are easy to use and will give you solid estimates of how many reels of wire, how many posts, and how many braces you’ll need to construct your dream fence.
-They’re free to use, and they calculate your materials based upon the perimeter size of your fence.
-Aside from this, talking with your local supplier or fence contractor will also give you a finite idea of how much fencing you’ll need to buy and how much it will cost.
+A: You can find fencing calculators online that are easy to use.
+They will give you solid estimates of how many reels of wire, how many posts, and how many braces are needed to construct a certain fence.
+These calculators are free to use, and they calculate materials based upon the perimeter size of a fence.
+Aside from this, talking with a local supplier or fence contractor will also give a finite idea of how much fencing must be purchased and how much it will cost.